-CNC Machining I & II
+CNC Machining I & II and Engineering Design

 CNC I: This course provides an introduction to Computer Numerical Control (CNC) machining processes and the technology that supports them.
 Some of the processes covered are gauging, quality control, spot drilling, drilling, reaming, tapping, counter-boring, countersinking, defining and calculating speed and feed rates, screw thread identification, and drill sharpening.
 Students will perform these processes on manual equipment prior to observing them on CNC equipment.
 Occupational computer skills are also covered in this course.
-This course is dual credit with Carl Sandburg College.

 Engineering Design: This course students will learn the Engineering scope, content and professional practice are presented through practical applications.
 Students in engineering teams apply technology, science and mathematics concepts and skills to solve engineering design problems and create innovative designs.
 Students will research, develop, test and analyze engineering designs using criteria such as design effectiveness, public safety, human factors, and ethics.
 This course is the capstone experience for students who are interested in Technology, Innovation, Design, and Engineering.